Erayus/AWS-Developer-Associate-Exam-Notes/README.md

   - By path:
     - One level: `aws ssm get-parameters-by-path --path [path created in SSM]`
     - Recursive: `aws ssm get-parameters-by-path --path [path created in SSM] --recursive`

 #### IAM Best Practices
+- General:
+  - Never use Root Credentials, enable MFA for Root Account.
+  - Grant Least Privlege.
+    - Each Group / Use / Role should only have the minimum level of permission it needs.
+    - Never grant a policy with "*" access to a service.
+    - Monitor API calls made by a user in CloudTrail (especially Denied ones).
+  - Never store IAM key credentials on any machine but a personal computer or on-premise server.
+  - On premise server best practice is to call STS to obtain temporary security credentials.

+- IAM Roles:
+  - EC2/Lambda/ECS tasks/CodeBuild should have its own service roles.
+  - 1 role per application/lambda/service (do not reuse role).
+  - Create least-privledged role for any service that requires it.

+- Cross Account Access:
+  - Define an IAM Role for another account to access.
+  - Define which accounts can access this IAM.
+  - Use AWS STS to retrieve credentials and impersonate the IAM role you have access to (AssumeRole API).
+  - Temporary credentials can be valid between 15 minutes to 1 hour.